sauravshah31/sauravshah31/README.md

   <p>
   <samp>
   🟢 Repositry is public.<br/>
-  🔴 Repository is private. <em>I have added links to github-pages links of some of the private repos.</em>
+  🔴 Repository is private. <em>I have added links to github-pages of some of my private repos.</em>
   </samp>
   <p>
 </div>